Hereditary Cataracts:

 Cataracts are visible using an ophthalmoscope and may be discovered during a routine eye examination.

-If the cataracts seriously affect the dog's vision, they may be removed by surgery.
 Some ophthalmologist surgeons also will insert an artificial replacement lens which reportedly will restore near-normal vision.
 Implant replacement surgeries usually take about an hour per eye and reportedly are about 90% of them have been successful for dogs deemed to be good candidates for the surgery.
 Surgeons usually recommend operating on both eyes at the same time, since if a cataract is diagnosed in one eye, the other eye usually will develop one, as well.

 If the cataracts develop as a consequence of progressive retinal atrophy (PRA), cataract surgery would not be performed, because the PRA would be the cause of blindness, notwithstanding surgery on the cataracts.

-Cataract surgery and the related services reportedly cost between $1,500.00 and $3,000.00 for both eyes, depending upon whether or not replacement lenses are implanted.
 Following the surgery, the dog will be required to wear an Elizabethan collar for about three weeks, to avoid scratching the eyes while they are healing.

 Breeders' Responsibilities

-The Genetics Committee of the ACVO recommends that CKCSs which have cataracts not be bred.
-The Canine Inherited Disorders Database also recommends that any Cavalier King Charles Spaniel which has an hereditary cataract, or any Cavalier which has parents or any littermates which have had hereditary cataracts, not be bred.
+Breeders' ResponsibilitiesThe Genetics Committee of the ACVO recommends that CKCSs which have cataracts not be bred.
+The Canine Inherited Disorders Database also recommends that any cavalier King Charles spaniel which has an hereditary cataract, or any cavalier which has parents or any littermates which have had hereditary cataracts, not be bred.

-The Cavalier King Charles Spaniel Club, USA recommends that, prior to breeding any Cavalier, the dog have a "normal" rating from a screening by a board certified veterinary ophthalmologist.
+The Cavalier King Charles Spaniel Club, USA recommends that, prior to breeding any cavalier, the dog have a "normal" rating from a screening by a board certified veterinary ophthalmologist.

 The Canine Health Information Center (CHIC) is a centralized canine health database sponsored by the AKC/Canine Health Foundation (AKC/CHF) and OFA.
 The CHIC, working with participating parent clubs, provides a resource for breeders and owners of purebred dogs to research and maintain information on the health issues prevalent in specific breeds.

 AKC's national breed clubs establish the breed specific testing protocols.
 Dogs complying with the breed specific testing requirements are issued CHIC numbers.
 The ACKCSC requires that, to qualify for CHIC certification, cavaliers must have a CERF eye examination, recommending that an initial CERF exam be performed at 8 to 12 weeks, with a follow up exam once the dog reaches 12 months, and annual exams thereafter until age 5 years, and every other year until age 9 years.
+However, all that is required to qualify for a CHIC certificate is that the breeding stock be examined by a veterinary ophthalmologist.
+It does not require that the results of the examination show no eye disorders.

-All Cavalier breeding stock should be examined by board certified veterinary ophthalmologists at least annually and cleared by the veterinary specialists for hereditary cataracts, the closer the examination to the breeding the better.
+Nevertheless, all cavalier breeding stock should be examined by board certified veterinary ophthalmologists at least annually and cleared by the veterinary specialists for hereditary cataracts, the closer the examination to the breeding the better.

 Related Links